Working together to protect our nearshore ocean environment

 Maui also has the 2nd lowest fish abundance in the Hawaiian Islands.
 Some native fish stocks have declined by 90%.

 According to the State of Hawaii Department of Health, Maui has Hawaii’s most polluted coastal waters.
 From 2012-2014, 90% of the water samples collected in Maui coastal waters failed to meet State standards.
-DT Fleming Beach Park and many other places face chronic brown water events.
+Many parts of our coastline experience chronic brown-water events.

 Addressing the threats